inaimathi/langnostic/drafts/ai-blog-reader-take-two.md

 ##############################
 ```

 You can see some of the exploits that I directly witnessed in logs.
 Near as I can tell, `geoserver`, `actuator` and `redlion` are all industrial firmware hosting frameworks.
-That `gch` call is something exposed by old cable modems, and `boaform` is some sort of [exploitable fiber optic modem](https://webmasters.stackexchange.com/questions/137142/vulnerability-in-boaform-admin-formlogin).
+That `gch` call is something exposed by old cable modems, and `boaform` is some sort of [exploitable fibre optic modem](https://webmasters.stackexchange.com/questions/137142/vulnerability-in-boaform-admin-formlogin).

 The idea behind the above block is that